20 Simple Merchant Errors That May Cause Chargebacks & How to Resolve Them

 If the shipping time frame is noticeably longer than usual, you should prominently display that information on the checkout page.
 This also applies to special circumstances that might cause delays, such as after-hours orders or holiday shipping.
 After working through delays resulting from the covid-19 outbreak, this should be a familiar idea to most readers.

 General delivery confirmation isn’t proof-positive that cardholders received the goods they ordered.
 However, it does show that an item was delivered to the correct address.

 For larger or more expensive items, you should consider paying extra for signature-required delivery confirmation.
 This can prove that someone at the address took possession of the merchandise in case the cardholder tries to claim that the goods never arrived.

-Send an automatic email that acknowledges order receipt.
+Send an automatic email that acknowledges the order receipt.
 Also, provide shipping and expected arrival dates to keep impatient customers from calling the bank.
-If a customer makes a social media comment (good or bad), let them know it was heard, and what steps to take next.
+If a customer makes a social media comment (good or bad), let them know it was heard and what steps to take next.

 Providing accurate product descriptions is imperative for all merchants, but especially for eCommerce.
 Customers can’t touch or try on a product, so they must depend on the descriptions you provide.

 You should routinely check all your service and product descriptions for accuracy.
 Try to anticipate the questions a customer might ask, and answer those questions in your description.
 Post multiple pictures — or even videos — that show the product from all angles.

 #8 | Unclear Pricing

 Customers need to know exactly how much they’re paying at checkout.
 Make sure you’re being transparent about any extra charges such as taxes, shipping fees, currency conversion, and so on.